 This Old House was

 I wrote this poem when I was forced to leave my childhood home as I was entering college.
 My parents were on the verge of a divorce.
-The memories to much and the cost to high both parties agreed the house could not be kept.
+The memories too much and the cost too high both parties agreed the house could not be kept.
 The memories were so great the house was hard to part with for all involved.
-So with out further ado I honor its memories with a poem.
+So without further ado, I honor its memories with a poem.

 Its floors cushioned many a fall from unsteady toddlers.

 Its corners turned three little noises red when trouble was their nicknames.

 The doors and walls kept a family safe and secure.

 They were at times, what kept three little monsters from escaping!

 The walls were what at times caused the mommy of the three little monsters to go crazy for on rainy days they were not far enough away.

 The walls of the house are now bare except for some old nails where pictures, plaques, smiling faces, and achievements were hung.